 - Your grant is for something the school budget should cover.
 The NEF doesn’t replace existing or broken materials or equipment.

 - For Large grants, not showing the potential for significant positive impact, including broad or deep impact and a lasting effect.
 Contact Sarah Winig, the Administrative Director, at email@example.com if you are unsure whether a Large Grant is appropriate for your project.

 - For Express grants, not getting feedback from the original grant.
 Contact Sarah Winig, the Administrative Director, at firstname.lastname@example.org if you have trouble obtaining feedback.

 - For Professional Development grants, not including a plan for how the training will be used and/or shared with your peers.
 Describe the immediate and ongoing impact on students or staff.

 Garner Support for Your Grant Proposal

-All applicants should contact the principal at each targeted school to gain their support prior to completing an application.
-Before the grant committee can review the proposal, the application will be sent to the principal(s) for approval.
+All applicants should contact the principal at each school that will be impacted by the grant to gain their support prior to completing an application.
+Before the grant committee can review the proposal, the application will be sent to the principal of each impacted school for approval.
 If the applicant is a principal or from Central Administration, superintendent authorization will be required.

-All applicants requesting funds for professional development must discuss their proposal and secure a letter of support from their Curriculum Coordinator, Department Head or direct supervisor before applying for funding.
-Applicants should also notify Terry Duggan, Assistant Superintendent of Student Learning, of their plans.
-Before the grant committee can review the proposal, the application will be sent to Terry for approval.
+All applicants requesting funds for professional development should contact Carmen Williams, Assistant Superintendent for Instruction & Innovation, prior to completing an application.
+Before the grant committee can review the proposal, the application will be sent to Carmen for approval.

 Grant Review Process